 How do I apply?

 Because there is more interest than available space, LGS is selective.
 In order to create the best experience for each class, it is important that the class be as diverse as possible.
 LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; both genders; all ages; all ethnicities and physical abilities.
-Anyone interested in the program can download the application from this web site.
+Anyone interested in the program can apply at this web site.
 The deadline for application is right after Labor Day each year (please click on the ‘apply’ button at the top of this page for exact deadline).
 Every applicant is interviewed by LGS alumni.
 Selection and notification of approximately 50 people is made in November.

 How much does it cost?